lars-frogner/Backstaff/README.md

 The code consists of a core API as well as a set of optional features, some of which are included by default.

 Currently the available features are:
-* `cli`: A module exposing a command line interface (CLI) for applying the various tools in the library.
+* `cli`: Exposes a command line interface (CLI) for applying the various tools in the library.
 This feature is included by default, but can be disabled if you only want to use the API.
 * `statistics`: Support for printing snapshot statistics.
 This feature is included by default.
 Disabling it will remove the `snapshot-inspect-statistics` subcommand from the CLI.
+* `derivation`: Support for computing derived quantities.
+Including it will add the `snapshot-derive` subcommand to the CLI.
-* `tracing`: A module for tracing field lines.
+* `tracing`: Support for tracing field lines.
 Including it will add the `snapshot-trace` subcommand to the CLI.
-* `corks`: A module for tracing corks.
+* `corks`: Support for tracing corks.
 Including it will add the `snapshot-corks` subcommand to the CLI.
-* `synthesis`: A module for synthesising optically thin spectral lines.
+* `synthesis`: Support for synthesising optically thin spectral lines.
 Including it will add the `snapshot-synthesize` subcommand to the CLI.
-* `ebeam`: A module for simulating electron beams.
+* `ebeam`: Support for simulating electron beams.
 Including it will add the `snapshot-ebeam` subcommand to the CLI.
 * `json`: Support for serialization of certain output, like traced field lines, into JSON format.
 * `pickle`: Support for serialization of certain output, like field slices or traced field lines, into Python's [`pickle`](https://docs.python.org/3/library/pickle.html) format.
 * `hdf5`: Support for the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format, in particular for writing field line data using the [H5Part](https://dav.lbl.gov/archive/Research/AcceleratorSAPP/) conventions.